Dolus-d'Oléron

 Dolus-d'Oléron (/fr/, lit.
 'Dolus of Oléron') is a commune on the Isle of Oléron in the Charente-Maritime department, southwestern France.
 The area is mostly residential, with a village-style main street with a church and small complex of amenities including a large supermarket, petrol station, DIY shop and some other retail.
 At the coast is Vert Bois woods and Vert Bois beach.

-On 5 November 2025, a driver deliberately drove into a crowed of pedestrians and cyclists while shouting "Allahu Akbar" in Dolus-d'Oléron, injuring at least five people, including two critically.
+On 5 November 2025, a driver deliberately drove into a crowd of pedestrians and cyclists while shouting "Allahu Akbar" in Dolus-d'Oléron, injuring at least five people, including two critically.